Physicians-for-Human-Rights/MediCapt/infrastructure/docs/records.md

 tracking users.
 While sensitive, this data is not patient PHI/PII and is not discussed further in this document.

+NB User managers and form designers have no access to patient PHI/PII

 ### Healthcare providers

 Providers have access to all data for all locations that they are registered